Alien: Covenant Dials Back Philosophy in Favor of Scares

 NOT RECOMMENDED FOR: Those who don't like slow builds—the film is alien-free for approximately its first hour—and who don't care for less-than-cheerful endings.

-Alien: Covenant, directed by Ridley Scott, opens in theaters May 19, 2017.
+Alien: Covenant, directed by Ridley Scott, opened in theaters May 19, 2017; available for home viewing August 15, 2017.
 It runs 122 minutes and stars Katherine Waterston, Michael Fassbender, Billy Crudup, Danny McBride, Carmen Ejogo, Demian Bichir, Amy Seimetz, Guy Pearce and James Franco.
 Watch the trailer for Alien: Covenant here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.